yilab/clojure-ring-bootstrap/README.markdown

 ### Zookeeper Registration (Jetty only)

-At Crowdflower, we try to follow a Boundary-inspiried policy of registering internal service providers into zookeeper, and using that data to connect rather than providing a proxy for every internal service.
+At Crowdflower, we try to follow a Boundary-inspired policy of registering internal service providers into zookeeper, and using that data to connect rather than providing a proxy for every internal service.
 This allows us to do rolling restarts and allows clients to make intelligent decisions about which service to connect to.